 The programme has constant assessment with pre-reading, pre-block assessments and two post-block assignments per block.
 The grading of the assessments follows the rigorous scrutiny and marking process as with any other GIBS programme.

-The programme is divided into four training blocks along the following themes:
+The programme is divided into three training blocks along the following themes:

 I. Creating Change: Understanding Systemic Change, Leadership and Social Entrepreneurship

 - Consider the role of social entrepreneur's vis-à-vis business and government in southern Africa

 - Understand what constitutes systemic and long-lasting social change, and how we can achieve it

 - Learn from particularly innovative solutions as case studies